What Are the Top Places to Live in Atlanta? Your Guide to the Best Atlanta Neighborhoods

 Did you know that the capital of Georgia is divided into 25 planning units (NPUs), which contain almost 250 neighborhoods combined?
 If you’re moving to Atlanta, this number might scare you.
 With such a variety of different living areas and each street and district being entirely different from the rest, figuring out what the top Atlanta neighborhoods are can’t be an easy task.
 Luckily, we’re here to help.

-We’ve combined data from various sources and included criteria such as the cost of living, housing options, safety, access to amenities, commute time, and entertainment options to come up with six favorite places to live in the capital of Georgia.
-Let’s take a closer look.
+We’ve combined data from various sources and included criteria such as the cost of living, housing options, general safety of a neighborhood, access to amenities, commute time, and entertainment options to come up with six favorite places to live in the capital of Georgia.
+Consider your criteria, the best time of the year to move, as well as some house-hunting and moving day tips to avoid common moving mistakes, and let’s take a closer look.

 #1 North Buckhead – One of the Best Places to Live in Atlanta for Families

 North Buckhead is located about a 15-minute drive away from Downtown ATL.
 In other words, it is close enough to provide easy access to all the amenities you’ll need, yet far away not to be too busy and loud.
 It is well connected by public transport – the Buckhead metro station is located on the south end of the neighborhood.
-If you’d rather learn how car shipping works, get auto transport services, and drive to work, I-85 will be your commute route.
+If you’d rather transport your vehicle across the country, learn how car shipping works, get auto transport services and drive to work, I-85 will be your commute route.

 North Buckhead is one of the best places to live in Atlanta for families.
 If you’re moving with kids, you can send them to one of several excellent schools in the vicinity, such as Jackson Elementary School and Sarah Smith Elementary.
 If you’d instead send your kid to one of the best private schools in Atlanta, you’ll have lots of options, too.
 Most of the population here have university-level education, and families with children account for almost a third of the community.
 The area also has several parks, such as Little Nancy Creek and Blue Heron Nature Preserve, where classes for kids take place.